joshsxlud/salud_josh_assignment_1/README.md

 - `git merge`: Used to combine the changes made in a different branch into another branch.
 - `git log`: Displays all previous commits from a git repositories history.

+# My Unique Touch
+## Describe something that sets you apart from others:
+- My drive and passion to learn something that I once saw as daunting.
+- I previously thought that programming would be something that I would never be able to learn, but here I am.